On the prospects of interpolatory spline bases for accurate mass lumping strategies in isogeometric analysis: Review of mass lumping

 \section{Review of mass lumping}

-Before defining mass lumping techniques for isogeometric methods, we must understand why they thrive for classical finite element methods.
+Before defining mass lumping techniques for IGA, we must understand why they thrive for classical FEM.
 Thus, we consider in this section a standard finite element discretization of $\Omega$ with $C^0$ finite element spaces and interpolatory Lagrange basis functions, as explained in \Cref{se: problem_statement}.
 Let $N$ denote the number of elements.
 For simplicity, we assume that the mesh consists of a single type of element with $m$ nodes.
 This assumption is merely for notational convenience and relaxing it does not cause any difficulties.
-Classical finite element methods follow an elementwise assembly process by first computing local element matrices and later assembling them into global matrices \cite{hughes2012finite,voet2023fast}.
+Classical FEM follows an elementwise assembly procedure by first computing local element matrices and later assembling them into global matrices \cite{hughes2012finite,voet2023fast}.
 Mass lumping is often defined locally by altering the element mass matrices.
 Three popular mass lumping techniques are reviewed in this section in an attempt to identify desirable properties for spline functions to later mimic.
 Hereafter, we use the Loewner order on symmetric matrices and write $A \succeq B$ (resp. $A \succ B$) to indicate that $A-B$ is positive semidefinite (resp. positive definite).